-Ten kilometres north-west of Shetpe town is Ayrakty-Shomanai, or as 19th-century Ukrainian artist-poet Taras Shevchenko preferred to call it: the Valley of Castles.
-The peaks are freestanding and sit in between the Karatau Range to the south and the North Aktau Ridge to the north.
-It’s only a matter of time until a sci-fi film director sees the potential in its otherworldly landscape comprising fin-like rock ridges and imposing desert spires.
+Fifteen kilometres north-west of Shetpe town is Ayrakty-Shomanai, or as 19th-century Ukrainian artist-poet Taras Shevchenko preferred to call it during his stay in Mangystau, ‘The Valley of Castles’.
+The peaks are freestanding, sitting between the Karatau Range to the south and the North Aktau Ridge to the north.
+Given its otherworldly landscape comprising fin-like rock ridges, soil with colours reminiscent of Venus, and imposing desert spires, it would make a top spot for a sci-fi film.
 During the Silk Road era, it was an important navigational point for travellers and traders.

 ayrakty-shomanai-landscape-in-sunset